ncerutti/gethurricaneloss/README.md

 With a similar approach, heavy calculations could be distributed among more nodes using tools like Dask.
 The algorithm might be improved by leveraging GPUs for matrix operations.
 While I have applied a certain number of algorithmic improvements, there are likely other significant improvements that could further reduce runtimes.
+Especially thinking about expanding the algorithm, further optimizations could emerge for more than 2 countries.
+Some further optimizations could be, e.g., checking that the event rate and/or mean and standard deviation of the countries are the same before the calculation.
+If they are, further parallelization optimizations are possible.